Conversion Rate: the Holy Grail of online businesses, the ultimate measure of success, the be-all and end-all of eCommerce. Or is it?

 Let's say you're running an eCom store, and you notice that your Conversion Rate is low.
 In an effort to improve it, you start cutting prices and offering more discounts.
 While this might boost your Conversion Rate in the short term, it could also be hurting your bottom line.
 By lowering your prices, you're also reducing your profit margins, which could ultimately lead to financial trouble down the road.

-Another downside of focusing too much on Conversion Rate is that it can also lead to a lack of focus on customer experience and satisfaction, which can ultimately hurt the reputation of your business.
+Another downside of focusing too much on Conversion Rate as a conversion rate KPI is that it can also lead to a lack of focus on customer experience and satisfaction, which can ultimately hurt the reputation of your business.
 If all you're concerned with is getting people to buy from you, you might not be paying as much attention to things like product quality, customer service, or website usability.
 This could lead to negative reviews or poor customer feedback, damaging your brand reputation and making it harder to attract new customers and keep the ones you already have.

 Conversion Rate is a great metric to keep an eye on, but you don't want to be fixated on it.
 It's essential to take a step back and look at the bigger picture.
 Consider other metrics such as CLV and customer satisfaction, both of which can give you a complete picture of your business's success.